RobertBouillon/cscodingguidelines/goldenrules.md

 - **If it doesn't add value, remove it**

-  This seems intuitive, but we do it all the time.
+  This seems intuitive, but do unnecessary work all the time for all the wrong reasons.
+Take code comments, for example: some standards require comments for **everything**, but are they **all** necessary?
+Probably not.
+In-fact, with C#, I find that well-written code requires very few comments, and if the code doesn't "tell a story", then it's probably worth revising.

   Our brains are pattern-recognition machines, and the more code (and comments) that exist, the less efficient the machine operates.

   The most common example is with code comments that look like this:
   ```